ismaelBZ/jsDioPublicandoPortifolio/Readme.txt

 -> Configure the HTML content and Tags
 -> Configure the JSON to Match the tags in html
--> Modify the main.js to update the html with json's info
+-> Modify the main.js to update the html with json's info -- Look at developers tool's cache to virify the update